 Under the 2014 Act, the Dog Control Orders (DCO) detailed below, that were in force as of 20 October 2017 are automatically treated as if they were provisions of a PSPO from that date, for a period of 3 years i.e. until 20 October 2020.
 There is no requirement in the legislation for councils to undertake a new consultation process where existing DCOs automatically transition to PSPO.

-Using powers under the Clean Neighbourhoods and Environment Act 2005, Epping Forest District Council has introduced three Dog Control Orders (DCO) making it an offence for a person in charge of a dog to:
+The Council’s DCO (previously introduced using powers under the Clean Neighbourhoods and Environment Act 2005) are now PSPO that will be in place until 20 October 2020, making it an offence for a person in charge of a dog to:

 Accessibility versions (unsealed):

 The penalty on conviction for failure to comply with a PSPO is a maximum fine of £1000 or payment of a fixed penalty of £100.